Updated: Mar 18

 2.4 Svadhyaya – encourage to investigate and study, e.g., self-study and self-enquiry.
 A question here could be, is your self-investigation useful to others?
 Does it help others?
 Does it help you to be more content and feel relaxed about how life flows?

 2.5 Isvarapranidhana – surrender and dedicate your efforts to a more significant cause, if you are religious, you may call it devotion to a god.
 If you are not religious, you could approach it as an approach to universal consciousness or universal love.
-On a subtler level, it is the inner devotion, love, and expression to yourself and others.
+It is the inner devotion, love, and expression to yourself and others on a subtler level.
 It is the realisation that there is a connection with everything.

 If you like to receive little yoga articles into your inbox, subscribe to my website.
 I teach every Wednesday at 6 pm online and offer a personal development (yoga teacher training) in 2021.
 Find out more!